ThomasSFSU/ThomasSFSU/README.md

 - Strong understanding of data structures and algorithms
 - Familiarity with database management systems like MySQL and MongoDB
 - Knowledge of machine learning concepts and libraries such as TensorFlow and scikit-learn
+- Skill at designing and implementing products developing projects from a simple vision to finished products

 ## Education 📚
 - Bachelor of Science in Computer Science, San Francisco State University, Expected Graduation: 2025